ntgomes/spark/docs/troubleshooting_guide.md

 Solutions:
 - Check to see if the settings for the browser you are in are allowing microphone/camera connections.
 Enable them and it should work.
 Sometimes if the connection is disabled globally, it will not work within the app.
 You may also be able to change this access in the upper right hand side of the search bar for the browser.
-- Try refreshing the page or rejoining the room.
+- Try refreshing the page or rejoining the room, maybe in an incognitio/private window.
 - Still not working?
 Check the console logs to see if there is issues accessing the media devices.

 __Gestures not working__: